Solo exhibition, "Recent Landscapes" ex ovo projects Dallas, TX - structure (steel, wood, resin, screens, looping video (9:45sec), various components)

-Installation at the CO-OPt Research + Projects in Lubbock, TX; a simplified stud wall, framed photographs, found rock, and sound score.
+Installation at the CO-OPt Research + Projects in Lubbock, TX; stud wall, framed photographs, found rock, and sound score.

 Waterfall Box; wood, vinyl, raspberrypi, screen, looping video (8sec)

 The Sculpture School Reader (290 pages) serves a primer on the critically endangered Texas Blackland Prairie, the built environment and history of Dallas, and orients artists in critical theory around site response.
 Produced for Sweet Pass Sculpture School, 2021.

 The Texas Blackland Prairie is the most endangered large ecosystem in North America; an ancient tall grass ecosystem with less than 1% of remnant habitat remaining.
 Sculpture School led a group of five artists and one intern on a broad survey of this lost prairie, while exploring the embedded histories, hidden natures, and infrastructures in the region.
 Like decoding stratum in sedimentary rocks, we examined how the past has shaped the city's construction and looked at the resulting impact upon the ecology (Sous les pavés, la prairie!).
 As part of the program, we toured managed prairie preserves, native plant gardens, artificial wetlands, met with archaeologists, architecture critics, landscape designers, local artists, activists, historians, and renowned public artists.

 Simulated walkthrough of the LOCII+O 1 installation environment